xceltripofficial/xceltoken/README.md

 # ERC20 token with the following functionality

-1. ERC20 basic contract
+1. ERC20 contract
 2. Owner can pause /unpause the contract
-3. Token allocation of team managed by a vesting contract that vests to a beneficiary addresses
+3. Token allocation of team managed by a step vesting contract that vests to a beneficiary addresses

 ## Development env settings